 Benjamin D Towbin, Peter Meister, Susan M Gasser

-We currently have no funded positions open, but we are always interested in motivated talent and can explore possible projects and funding opportunities, including postdoctoral fellowships from EMBO, MSCA, HFSP, or FEBS.
+We currently have no funded positions for postdocs, but we are always interested in motivated talent and can explore possible projects and funding opportunities, including postdoctoral fellowships from EMBO, MSCA, HFSP, or FEBS.
 Please get in touch by email providing your CV, a motivation letter, and a statement of research interests.

 Undergraduates looking for training opportunities: Please get in touch by email!